*** Mon, Fri Arrival, Leave any day - Min Stay 2 nights ***

 Luxury bathroom with rain shower and bath.

-Fully equipped kitchen with gas hob and oven, fridge with freezer compartment and dishwasher.
+Fully equipped kitchen with gas hob and oven, and fridge with freezer compartment.

 Wi-Fi is available at this property.